 It’s been more than a year now that Pretty Rhythm ended but it’s still living on.
 What director said about more people getting into Pretty Rhythm because of PriPara must be true.
 Hopefully they’ll watch all three seasons and see how awesome it is.
 And take their time doing it.
 Marathoning a 50+ episodes show is bad.
 If you watch everything in a day or two without sleep, your brain won’t have time to archive stuff.
 You won’t remember the show and think the characters are boring or something stupid like that.

-There’s still lotsof dedicated fans like irua who release doujin or goods like pins etc on fan events etc. I figured by now that if you’re actually interested in buying them you should be able to get info yourself, so not posting pics etc. Just stalk the artists’ twitters and the puniket site etc for event dates etc.
+There’s still lotsof dedicated fans like irua who release doujin or goods like pins and badges at fan events.
+I figured by now that if you’re actually interested in buying them you should be able to get info yourself, so I won’t post pictures this time.
+Just stalk the artists’ twitters and the puniket site for event dates etc.

 There’s a Pretty Rhythm Dear My Future board life game.
 I didn’t know.